1. Controller responsible for data processing and its data protection officer

 Our website uses Google Maps to incorporate and display map content.
 The provider of this service is Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

-Whenever you access a page with an embedded map provided by Google Maps your IP address will be recorded.
+Whenever you make use of an embedded map provided by Google Maps your IP address will be recorded.
 This information is generally transmitted to and stored on one of Googleʼs servers in the United States.
 Google then knows your IP address, even if you have no user account which you have logged in to.
 If you are logged in to your user account, Google can directly link your surfing behaviour to your personal profile.
 You can prevent this occurring by first logging out of your account.
 The provider of this page has no influence on this data transmission.

 We use Google Maps in the interests of presenting our online services in a visually appealing way and to ensure that the places we cite on our website are easy to find.
-This represents a legitimate interest within the meaning of point (f) of Article 6(1) of the GDPR.
+Wherever your consent is legally required for the setting of individual cookies, the cookies will not be set without your consent.
+In these cases point (a) of Article 6(1) of the GDPR is the legal basis for data processing.
+Some of the functions and features of our website may not function at all or not function in an appropriate way if the users’ consent for the associated data processing is not given.

 Our website uses the open source web analytics software Matomo.